-The figures shown include universities and colleges, state police agencies, and/or other agencies to which no population is attributed.

-2Population estimates are not attributed to the Federal Bureau of Investigation field offices.
+1The figures shown include universities and colleges, state police agencies, and/or other agencies to which no population is attributed.
+2Population estimates are not attributed to the federal agencies.

 Contributor resources

 To assist contributing agencies with the new system requirements for electronically submitting hate crime data, the national UCR Program has published the following resources, which are available on the UCR webpage.